 I joined Delta Sigma Phi’s staff on June 20th, 2011.
 A few weeks later, we flew to Orlando, FL for Convention, my first!
 I don’t even want to begin to describe what it was like to wear a suit (and for a limited time a Geico Gecko costume) in that heat.
 I; however, would like to share another, more personal journey that came out of that particular event.

 Delta Sig’s history is full of unknowns.
-Though two men are recognized as our founding fathers, only one was present when our organizations was created in 1899.
-As the first fraternity to admit men of Jewish and Christian faiths, our men suffered through many conflicts, ultimately ending in the destruction of many of the founding documents of the Fraternity.
+Though two men are recognized as our founding fathers, only one was present when our organization was created in 1899.
+As the first fraternity to admit men of Jewish and Christian faiths, our men suffered through many conflicts, ultimately resulting in the destruction of many of the founding documents of the Fraternity.

 A man named Loren Mall, our national historian and a past national president, leads a special program at each of our conventions detailing our history and the development of our ritual.
-He has traveled thousands of miles and spent countless hours piecing together the history of Delta Sigma Phi to assemble the most complete understanding of who we are among our living members.
+He has traveled the country and spends countless hours piecing together the history of Delta Sigma Phi to assemble the most complete understanding of who we are among our living members.

 In addition to the national organization, Loren has studied and written of his own chapter at Kansas State University as well as many of our other chapters.
-It was at Convention 2011 that he and I first met, and also at this convention that he suggested that my chapter has one of the most entertaining stories.
+It was at Convention 2011 that he and I first met, and also at this convention that he suggested that my chapter has one of the richest histories within Delta Sigma Phi.

-The Stetson chapter of Delta Sigma Phi was re-built in 2002 after a 1998 closure.
+The Stetson chapter of Delta Sig was re-established in 2002 after a 1998 closure.
 Though it officially became the Alpha Chi Chapter in 1925, its history extends to 1898 and the creation of Phi Kappa Delta.
-It represented home to a former governor of Florida, the only president of the university to have graduated from it, and many of the Carltons, a family that has contributed admirably to the institution.
+It was home to a former governor of Florida, the only president of the university to have graduated from it, and many of the Carltons, a family that has contributed admirably to Stetson University.